Postage meter: Digital meters

 With Digital Print Meters, postage is added either through a telephone modem or through a network connection to the internet.
 The telephone connection option is gradually being phased out.
 Postage is printed through an inkjet cartridge using special postage ink.
-The most advanced systems print Information Based Indicia (IBI), a 2-dimensional Data Matrix or bar code combined with visually identifiable characters and symbols.
+The most advanced systems print Information Based Indicia (IBI), a two-dimensional Data Matrix or bar code combined with visually identifiable characters and symbols.
 The data matrix contains such information as amount of postage, origin zip code, destination, mail class, weight, and confirmation/tracking numbers.
-Examples include: USPS Intelligent Mail barcode, Royal Mail Mailmark® and Canada Post Postal Indicia.
+Examples include: USPS Intelligent Mail barcode, Royal Mail Mailmark and Canada Post Postal Indicia.

 There are a number of companies offering postage meters, also called franking machines.

-Internet- and stamp based meters
+Internet- and stamp-based meters

 While most mailers use mailing systems, new technologies are making metered mail accessible to even the smallest of businesses.

 eBay and PayPal users can print labels with postage using eBay's online postage solution and pay using their PayPal account.
 This technology, powered by Pitney Bowes, provides for a completely browser-based online postage solution.

 Other technologies allow the user to print postage from a computer, or from small stamp printers.
 In the first consumer application for postage meters, customized stamps are also possible.

 In 1999, Stamps.com became the first organization to be licensed by the United States Postal Service to print valid postage from a traditional PC printer.
 Their system allows the user to automatically download and print postage directly onto an envelope or "Netstamp".

-Mailing System Components
+Mailing system components

 A postage meter is only one component of a mailing system.
 Other elements include: